 One method of pattern reduction is compression.
 Step one is to sample byte patterns within the content to be encrypted.
 Natural language text, repetitive files (the tags in RTF Rich Text Format) and block-based files (such as Microsoft Office 2003, loaded with nulls) all reduce size and pattern content considerably using publicly available compression software.
 There is a slight time cost to compression, but it offers side benefits such as reduction in transmission time and lower storage costs.
 Hence, after the test for compressibility, the process compresses content when the reduction of patterns and size will be significant.

 Marpex Inc. is a research house.
 We watch and listen for problems that trouble our society, problems that might lend themselves to computer-based approach.
 Example: The frustration for graduate students of conducting serious research using a conventional search engine.
-Another example: The impending threat to our encryption methods posed by quantum computing.
+Another example: The impending threat to our encryption methods posed by quantum computing (a three hour video of an October 24, 2017 Congressional hearing on quantum technology).

 Our solutions are creative, multi-disciplinary, unusually efficient, and (we would like to think) effective.
 You be the judge!